priyas21/PracticeGit/Readme.md

 - `ls` : list all the files in current directory
 - `git merge <branch name>` : will merge all the changes from current branch to master
   - first do `git checkout master`, then merge the branch
 - `git branch -d <branch name>`:  Remove the branch after merging it safely
+- `git checkout -b  <branch name>` : Creates the branch and checks it out in the same command